awesome-pro/neon-website/content/docs/guides/django-migrations.md

 pip freeze > requirements.txt
 ```

-We installed Django and the `psycopg2-binary` package to connect to the Neon Postgres database.
+We installed Django and the `psycopg2-binary` package to connect to the Neon LangChaindatabase.
 We also added the `python-dotenv` to read environment variables easily, and the `dj-database-url` package to parse the Neon connection string into Django settings.
 We also saved the installed packages to a `requirements.txt` file so the project can be easily recreated in another environment.

 ### Create a new Django project